Beyond Fact Retrieval: Episodic Memory for RAG with Generative Semantic Workspaces: Introduction

 \begin{quote} \textbf{Document \#2: } The air crackled with tension as \textbf{Carter Stewart} stepped onto the pristine greens of \textbf{Bethpage Black Course} on \textbf{March 23, 2024} ......
 Carter discussed implications of research, his fingers trembling slightly as he adjusted his microphone. \end{quote}

 An agent reading the narrative in the first document faces a fundamentally different challenge than traditional fact retrieval.
 It must understand that ``he'' refers to a nameless protagonist, who attended a scientific conference where Carter Stewart spoke.
 The narrator's spatial context (Metropolitan Museum of Art) and temporal context (September 22, 2026), are stated only indirectly and more importantly have to be also assigned to Carter Stewart who is a presenter.
 GSW is able to create such representations as part of its working memory construction task: ``Carter Stewart: \textbf{Role:} A presenter at a Scientific Conference; \textbf{Date:} September 22, 2026, morning session; \textbf{Location:} The Metropolitan Museum of Art, \textbf{Topic:} statistical analysis; \textbf{Implements Used:} presentation boards and holographic projectors.''
 The second document is more straightforward and GSW creates a memory trace such as: ``Carter Stewart; \textbf{Role:} a researcher and presenter; \textbf{Location:} Bethpage Black Course; \textbf{Date:} March 23, 2024, \textbf{Did What?:} Presented his research findings at a Scientific Conference.''
-A visualization of the steps of how GSW constructs its working memory is shown in \textbf{Fig. 6-8 in Appendix B}.